stalexan/netstat-monitor/README.md

     netstat-monitor sample-filters

-The file sample-filters is provided with the install, and has some example filters:
+The file [sample-filters](https://github.com/stalexan/netstat-monitor/blob/master/sample-filters) is provided with the install, and has some example filters.
+A few of them are:

     [ntpupdate]
     exe: /usr/sbin/ntpdate